In past years, rising rates have caused some savers to avoid CDs. Back then, people didn’t want to be stuck in them

-Also, if you’re trying to grow your money more aggressively, other types of investment products would be a better fit.
+But if you’re trying to grow your money more aggressively, other types of investment products may be a better fit.
 Stocks, mutual funds and exchange-traded funds (ETFs) are investments that may offer higher gains.
 But they also have the potential to lose principal.

 2. Decide how much needs to be liquid

 Just remember, longer-term CDs generally pay higher rates.
 However, in the current CD rate environment, most CDs with terms more than two years aren’t offering much higher yields than shorter-term CDs.

 3. Shop around

 You may have a harder time getting a good deal without doing some research first.
 See what your existing bank is offering.
 Then compare that to what the average CD pays.
 Look for a bank that offers rates significantly higher than the national average.

 4. Confirm the CD is insured

 CDs are smart investments if you don’t want to lose your principal.
 A CD at a Federal Deposit Insurance Corp.
 (FDIC) bank that’s within insurance limits, provides safety to depositors.
 Each depositor at an FDIC bank is insured to at least $250,000 per insured bank, according to the FDIC.